KevinTheMix/CheatSheets/Git.md

-  git checkout BRANCH # E.g. default branch 'git checkout master' git checkout BRANCH^ # Second to last commit in the branch git checkout BRANCH^ # N-th to last commit in the branch
+  git checkout BRANCH # E.g. default branch 'git checkout master' git checkout BRANCH^ # Second to last commit in the branch git checkout BRANCH^ # N-th to last commit in the branch git checkout -b BRANCH # Creates a branch and points to it

 Reverts specific file to currently checked-out Commit version A file that's been modified must be commited or reverted before we can checkout a version where it was different